January 12, 2012 | WebMemo on Labor

 - Where DBA rates are below market wages and the federal government is a major construction employer, the government’s purchasing power can depress wages—precisely the effect the law was intended to prevent.

-- Despite the proven flaws in DBA, proponents of the act continue to call for its expansion to private-sector construction projects.
+- Despite the proven flaws in the DBA, proponents of the act continue to call for its expansion to private-sector construction projects.
 Private-sector employers do not have the same purchasing power as the federal government, and there is no economic justification for extending DBA coverage to private construction.

 - The DBA increases the cost of federally funded construction projects by 9.9 percent.